 - Real estate agent/real estate broker

-Professionals with a different profession must still use the standard procedure to have their professional qualification recognized.
+Professionals with another profession must still use the standard procedure for recognition of their professional qualification.
 However, the EPC procedure may be extended to other professions in the future.

 If you obtained your qualification outside the EU, you can apply for a European Professional Card under the following conditions: